2020 Canada Gairdner Award Winners Announced

 Awarded "For their discovery, characterization and biology of cadherins and associated proteins in animal cell adhesion and signalling."

-The Work: The animal body is made up of numerous cells.
+The animal body is made up of numerous cells.
 Dr. Takeichi was investigating how animal cells stick together to form tissues and organs and identified a key protein that he named ‘cadherin’.
 Cadherin is present on the surface of a cell and binds to the same cadherin protein on the surface of another cell through like-like interaction, thereby binding the cells together.
 Without cadherin, cell to cell adhesion becomes weakened and leads to the disorganization of tissues.
 Dr. Takeichi found that there are multiple kinds of cadherin within the body, each of which is made by different cell types, such as epithelial and neuronal cells.
 Cells with the same cadherins tend to cluster together, explaining the mechanism of how different cells are sorted out and organized to form functional organs.

 Further studies by Dr. Takeichi’s group showed that cadherin function is supported by a number of cytoplasmic proteins, including catenins, and their cooperation is essential for shaping tissues.
 His studies also revealed that the cadherin-dependent adhesion mechanism is involved in synaptic connections between neurons, which are important for brain wiring.

-The Work: Dr. Kemler, using an immunological approach, developed antibodies directed against surface antigens of early mouse embryos.
+Dr. Kemler, using an immunological approach, developed antibodies directed against surface antigens of early mouse embryos.
 These antibodies were shown to prevent compaction of the mouse embryo and interfered with subsequent development.
 Both Dr. Kemler and Dr. Takeichi went on to clone and sequence the gene encoding E-cadherin and demonstrate that it was governing homophilic cell adhesion.

 Dr. Kemler also discovered the other proteins that interact with the cadherins, especially the catenins, to generate the machinery involved in animal cell-to-cell adhesion.
 This provided the first evidence of their importance in normal development and diseases such as cancer.
 It has been discovered that cadherins and catenins are correlated to the formation and growth of some cancers and how tumours continue to grow.
 Beta-catenin is linked to cell adhesion through interaction with cadherins but is also a key component of the Wnt signalling pathway that is involved in normal development and cancer.
 There are approximately 100 types of cadherins, known as the cadherin superfamily.

-The Impact: Human tumours are often of epithelial origin.
+Human tumours are often of epithelial origin.
 Given the role of E-cadherin for the integrity of an epithelial cell layer, the protein can be considered a suppressor of tumour growth.
 The research on the cadherin superfamily has had a great impact on fields as diverse as developmental biology, cell biology, oncology, immunology and neuroscience.
 Mutations in cadherins/catenins are frequently found in tumours.
 Various screens are being used to identify small molecules that might restore cell adhesion as a potential cancer therapy.

 Dr. Roel Nusse